 Turning Our Single-Threaded Server into a Multithreaded Server

 Right now, the server will process each request in turn, meaning it won’t process a second connection until the first is finished processing.
 If the server received more and more requests, this serial execution would be less and less optimal.
 If the server receives a request that takes a long time to process, subsequent requests will have to wait until the long request is finished, even if the new requests can be processed quickly.
-We’ll need to fix this, but first, we’ll look at the problem in action.
+We’ll need to fix this, but first we’ll look at the problem in action.

 Simulating a Slow Request